 Your personal values are what give credence to what you say.
 They show your true intent.
-Your values, more than anything else, show the choices you have made about who you want to be and how you want to travel this journey.
+Your values, more than anything else, show the choices you have made about who you want to be.
 Most tellingly, your values are proven daily in your actions far more than in your words.

 If you value your intuitive nature, your inner-knowing, and your connection to a Divine presence, you will see yourself in this world in a particular way whether in your personal or professional relationships.
 If you value integrity, respect, honesty, and the connection of all beings, you will approach life and all your relationships with compassion, generosity, and empathy.
 A wonderful result of this choice is that you are more at peace with yourself as a constant not just after a win.

 As a leader, your values define your leadership and they greatly impact the success of your business.
-If you choose integrity you will work hard for what you earn based on a mutually respectful relationship with your clients.
-In addition, you will treat your employees fairly expecting a full days’ work for a fair pay.
-It is also because of this mutual respect and appreciation that your employees or vendors will go the extra mile for you.
+If you choose integrity you will work hard for what you earn based on a mutually respectful relationship with your clients and employees.

-Most importantly, as a leader, it is in living your beliefs that you will influence the others.
-Conversely, your values, as shown in your actions, can also cause your peers and/or employees to sabotage you or to avoid dealing with you as well as your dictates and your needs.
-Consequently, it is imperative that you be attuned to what values you honestly possess and whether or not you are living those values that bring out your most productive mode of leadership.
-It is the only way to guarantee that your actions match your words giving you the credibility you so need in a world where effective and ethical leaders are a gift although they are a priority for workers.
+Consequently, it is imperative that you be attuned to what your values are.
+It’s the only way to guarantee that your actions match your words, giving you the credibility you so need in a world where it can seem that effective and ethical leaders are a rare gift although they are a priority for workers.

-Whatever archetype most clearly defines the style of your leadership, it is your values that will demonstrate whether you have chosen to live in the strengths or the vulnerabilities and fears of that style.
-Accept that when you are in fear, you will fall into the vulnerabilities of your archetype but whether you stay there momentarily or for months depends upon the choices and the value you place on your level of self-understanding, balance, and compassion.
+Accept that when you are in fear, you will fall into self-betrayal but whether you stay there momentarily or for months depends upon the choices and the value you place on your level of self-understanding, balance, and compassion.

 As an example: